fenner/probe-clarification/draft-ietf-intarea-rfc8335bis.md

 * the operating system version that the above-mentioned device executes

+Addresses and interface index values can also give away information that might not want to be shared.
+For example, a malicious party can use PROBE to determine that a given IP address is assigned to any interface on the probed node, or if interface index values are assigned densely, it can determine how many interfaces exist on the probed node.

-Understanding this risk, network operators establish policies that restrict access to ICMP Extended Echo functionality.
+Understanding these risks, network operators establish policies that restrict access to ICMP Extended Echo functionality.
 In order to enforce these policies, nodes that support ICMP Extended Echo functionality MUST support the following configuration options: